Improving Reliability of Subject-Level Resting-State fMRI Parcellation with Shrinkage Estimators: Discussion

-The length of the time series appears to be a particularly important parameter.
-Subject-level parcellations derived from short rsfMRI scans (e.g., 5-10 minutes) tend to be highly unreliable due to their low SNR.
+Typically, subject-level parcellations derived from short rsfMRI scans (e.g., 5-10 minutes) tend to be highly unreliable due to their low SNR.
 Longer scans (e.g., 30-60 minutes) lead to more reliable results, and many subject-level parcellation methods are taking advantage of the increased availability of such data.
-However, there are still a number of reasons why it is useful to consider tools for creating reliable subject-level parcellations using shorter scans.
+However, there are still a number of reasons why it may be useful or necessary to use shorter scans to produce subject-level parcellations.
 First, many such rsfMRI scans have already been collected, from which a wealth of information is potentially available.
 Second, it may be infeasible to collect longer scans for certain populations, including children, the elderly, or diseased populations.
 While healthy adult controls are ideal candidates to undergo long resting-state scanning sessions, they are not always of primary interest to researchers.
-Third, the price of obtaining longer scans may be prohibitive.
+Third, the price of obtaining long scans may be prohibitive.
 By borrowing strength from the group mean to enhance the quality of noisy subject-level functional connectivity estimates, our shrinkage methods are able to minimize the limitations of short rsfMRI scans and take advantage of the widespread availability of such scans for subject-level inference.
-In fact, according to our simulations, our shrinkage methods not only improve the reliability of the overall parcellations, but also the reliability within regions where subject-level differences exist.
-Accurately parcellating these regions is vital to quantifying and studying subject-level differences in functional organization.